murchisd/murchisd.github.io/_posts/2017-02-10-AlexCTF-What-is-this.md

 He is underestimating our crypto skills!
 <br>

-Being familiar with cryptography and the math used in RSA helped a lot with this challenge.
-I saw that we were given p, q, e, and the ciphertext so now I just needed to find d use it to decrypt the cipher.
+It was helpful to already be familiar with cryptography and the math used in RSA for this challenge.
+I saw that we were given "p", "q", "e", and the ciphertext so now I just needed to find "d" and use it to decrypt the cipher.
 Since it helps to understand how RSA works I have provided a very brief description below.

 Basic overview of RSA:<br>
 1) Pick two large primes p and q<br>